 In 2011 Charles Smith was appointed FCN Chief Executive Officer.
 Relationships began to grow with several governmental and agricultural bodies becoming involved.

 In 2013, The Farm Crisis Network changed its name to The Farming Community Network.
-There became a great focus on fundraising and communications, developing FCN to a well-respected charity within farming and the voluntary sector.
+There became a greater focus on fundraising and communications, developing FCN to a well-respected charity within farming and the voluntary sector.

 In January 2020, following Charles Smith’s retirement, Jude McCann was appointed Chief Executive Officer.
 FCN has evolved from merely responding to farmers in crisis to providing a much more proactive support service that actively encourages farmers to seek help before their situation gets worse.

 FCN’s aim now is to be much more focussed in helping build personal and business resilience in those that turn to us for help.
 To this end, in September 2019, we launched a brand new initiative called FarmWell.